 The New Century Version, the Contemporary English Version, the New Living Translation, and the Message Bible all correctly use languages in v.
 4. However, if they mean the natural ability to speak languages, then those translations fall short.
 The editors of the Spirit-Filled Life Bible (3rd ed., Thomas Nelson, 2018) in their notes call the God-given gift “spiritual languages,” but unfortunately they resort to the archaic “tongues” in many instances.

 Let’s no longer call it ‘tongues,’ and every critic or questioner of this God-given ability should at least be courteous to those of us who have received it by calling it by the correct biblical term: ‘God-inspired languages’ or ‘spiritual languages’ or ‘prayer languages’ or ‘heavenly languages.’
 But I realize that the modifiers prayer and praise is only implied.
+Things won’t change, anyway.
 So I won’t make a big deal of it.

-Therefore, a literal translation of the Greek in v.
+In light of all the foregoing, nonetheless, a literal translation of the Greek in v.
 10 is “languages.”

 See this fuller post: